 Buy Marriott Points

-Normally I’m not a huge advocate of purchasing Marriott points because they traditionally limit they have limiuted the maximum per year to just 50k.
+Normally I’m not a huge advocate of purchasing Marriott points because they traditionally limit the maximum per year to just 50k.
 Besides shoring up for an award night, there isn’t a lot of potential for arbitrage.
-This time…it’s different.
-Marriott has increased the max, and with my 50% bonus, I could up my balance by 150k points for $1250.
+Earlier this year, Marriott increased that max to 100k not including any bonus.
+With this offer, you could accumulate 210k Marriott Bonvoy points for $1875, or a $0.00893 a point.

 This opens up a lot of potential in my mind to seize some great opportunities on high priced properties around the world.
-Particularly when you hit them during off peak.
+Particularly when you hit them during off peak and the point pricing is low comparative to the cash value.

 You can transfer between Marriott accounts